DyfanJones/RAthena/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 1 note x

 **Author's Notes**
 * Apologies for the fast re-submission of this package.
 This release contains several cost benefits for using AWS Athena.
 Plus a couple of bug fixes.
-Unit tests now increase coverage of 80+% of the package.
+Unit tests now increase coverage +80%.

 ## unit tests (using testthat) results
 * OK:       112